DurationFull-time 6 months, Part-time 1 year

-This course is linked to industry through the Program Advisory Committee (PAC) and through various consulting and research projects undertaken by staff.
-Members of the PAC provide valuable input and are a major driver for change in the course, particularly with regard to industry trends and future graduate capabilities, the use of state-of-the-art software, the introduction of specialisations and, most importantly, support for the use of WIL.
+This graduate certificate is linked to industry through the Industry Advisory Committee (IAC) and through various consulting and research projects undertaken by staff.
+Members of the PAC provide valuable input and are a major driver for change in the curriculum, particularly with regard to industry trends and future graduate capabilities, the use of state-of-the-art software, the introduction of specialisations and, most importantly, support for the use of WIL.

 To complete the Graduate Certificate in Analytics, students must complete three subjects, including:

 - Data Wrangling